2026 Thai general election

-The 2023 general election produced a coalition government.
-The coalition included conservative, pro-military parties.
-After an initial attempt by the Move Forward Party failed, Pheu Thai formed governments first under Srettha Thavisin and later under Paetongtarn Shinawatra.
-Both administrations collapsed, with Thavisin removed by a court ruling in 2024 and Paetongtarn dismissed by the Constitutional Court in 2025.
+After the 2023 general election, three coalition governments were formed by the resulting parliament.
+After an initial attempt by the progressive Move Forward Party was blocked by the Senate, the Pheu Thai Party split off to form governments with conservative and pro-military parties, first under Srettha Thavisin and later under Paetongtarn Shinawatra.
+Both governments collapsed, with Srettha removed by a court ruling in 2024 and Paetongtarn dismissed by the Constitutional Court in 2025.